Student Life Resource Toolkit

 Social Media Handles: @usfcareer (Instagram, Twitter).
 Overview of Services: The Priscilla A. Scotlan Career Services Center acts as USF’s primary career center, serving all of its students on the main campus.
 Our main goal is to assist our students in preparing for and finding internships and jobs as well as helping them figure out their career interests and goals.
 We also work closely with employers to produce a multitude of both hiring and career education events throughout the school year.
 The Priscilla A. Scotlan Career Services Center offers the following services to students:

-• Career Fairs: Every year, we host two large signature events in the fall and spring which allow you to connect with a large variety of employers interested in hiring across all majors.
+• Career Fairs: Every year, we host large signature events which allow you to connect with a large variety of employers interested in hiring across all majors.

-• Online Job and Internship Boards: Handshake & Internship Exchange: USF uses the popular college recruiting platform, Handshake.
+• Online Job and Internship Boards: Handshake: USF uses the popular college recruiting platform, Handshake.
 You’ll be easily able to upload your resume and search and apply for full-time jobs and internships.
-In addition, our Internship Exchange database provides internship listings across the nation.
-These are internships USF shares with 16 participating universities including Boston College, Notre Dame, Harvard and Princeton.

 • On-Campus or Virtual Interviews: Recruiters from companies such as Wells Fargo Bank, JPMorgan Chase, Bank of America Merrill Lynch, Dolby Laboratories, Deloitte, EY, KPMG, and PwC visit USF to conduct on-campus interviews to recruit students directly for jobs and internships.
 We host interviews in both the Fall (September to November) and Spring (February to April) semesters.